WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Introduction

 Numerous solutions have emerged for sleep monitoring.
 Polysomnography is a gold standard in medical research \cite{ruehland20112007} practical for short-term monitoring.
 The consumer market witnessed growing alternatives for sleep trackers using accelerometers, heart rate sensors \cite{fitbit,applewatch}, and soon, research prototypes of in-ear devices \cite{Nguyen16} will follow.
 However, there remains a general reluctance to use wearable while sleeping \cite{rahman2015dopplesleep}, making it challenging to support long-term monitoring.
 Contactless methods utilizing doppler radar and RF signals have been proposed \cite{rahman2015dopplesleep,hsu2017zero}, but they require specific instrumentation in building infrastructures.
 Much prior work includes using smartphone sensors, such as microphones, cameras, phone activity, and screen usage \cite{gu2015sleep,min2014toss,hao2013isleep,Cuttone17,Zhenyu13}.
-Collectively, these client-side approaches require direct sensing of users' devices.
+These client-side approaches require direct sensing of users' devices.
 Unfortunately, such methods cannot be easily scaled to large groups of users and would eventually face pushback over privacy concerns.

-Our work puts on a strong focus on the challenge of developing sleep monitoring analytics at scale for public health benefits while still rendering personal wellness goals.
-In this regard, scalability is important to support sleep monitoring for a large community of users, such as on-campus student residents in a university.
-With the growing efforts in monitoring students' mental health and well-being using sensing technologies \cite{wang2018tracking,zakaria2019stressmon}, our work's broader goal is to incorporate sleep monitoring analytics into these efforts and offer a holistic community well-being service.
+Our work focuses on \emph{the challenge of developing a sleep \transhealth{analytics system} at scale for public health benefits while still rendering personal wellness goals}.
+With growing efforts in monitoring students' mental health and well-being using sensing technologies \cite{wang2018tracking,zakaria2019stressmon}, our work's broader goal is to incorporate \transhealth{capabilities that can support sleep health assessment} into these efforts and offer a holistic community well-being service.

-In this paper, we present \wisleep\footnote{Pronounced \emph{why-sleep}, an apt name for a system for monitoring sleep among students.}, a scalable sleep monitoring analytics platform utilizing coarse-grained WiFi events that are passively sensed from the WiFi infrastructure.
-Specifically, when a user's smartphone is connected to the WiFi network, it generates access point (AP) association and disassociation events, which we retrieve from the APs bypassing direct mobile sensing of users' devices.
-Therefore, we use these events as a proxy for user activity and predict sleep duration by discovering periods of declining network activity from the user's phone.
-We show that the passive observations of AP associations are adequate to infer a user's sleep schedule.